A full-scale inauguration, from leisure to spectacle

 - The Padel Dour center opened on January 11, 2026, with significant attendance from the morning.

-- The inauguration was marked by two gala matches: Women’s P500 and Men’s P1000.
+- The inauguration featured two gala matches: women’s P500 and men’s P1000.

 - The complex relies on a substantial indoor offering and a true club life to meet local demand.